jpsl1/End-to-End-Data-Analytics-Portfolio/README.md

 - The datasets are publicly available and not suitable for production deployment
 - No macroeconomic factors or external stress scenarios are included
 - The near-perfect performance of the Phase 2 tree-based model reflects dataset characteristics rather than real-world predictive power
-- The datasets simulate structural limitations common in real-world data, including missing values, skewed distributions, and reliance on proxy variables
+- The datasets reflect structural limitations common in real-world data, including missing values, skewed distributions, and reliance on proxy variables
 - Analytical results are sensitive to data quality and feature availability
 - Smaller datasets lead to increased uncertainty, particularly in intermediate predictions
 - Larger datasets improve stability but may still contain hidden biases or unobserved dependencies